TaniaSakun/goit-algo2-hw-08/README.md

 The repository for the 8th GoItNeo Design and Analysis of Algorithms homework

 ### Task 1:  Implementation of a Rate Limiter using the Sliding Window algorithm to limit the frequency of messages in a chat.

-In the chat system, it is necessary to implement a mechanism to limit the frequency of messages from users to prevent spam.
+In the chat system, a mechanism to limit users' message frequency to prevent spam must be implemented.
 The implementation should use the Sliding Window algorithm for precise control of time intervals, which allows tracking the number of messages within a given time window and restricting users from sending messages if the limit is exceeded.

 #### Requirements:

 1. The implementation should use the Sliding Window algorithm for precise time interval control.

 2. Basic system parameters: window size (window_size) — 10 seconds and maximum number of messages in the window (max_requests) — 1.